The Siberian Rainbow of Colors

 Also a pattern the piebald is white with irregular patches of any other color.
 It is quite rare in Siberians.
 White is in excess of 30%.
 This breaks up the coloration of the Siberian, giving the Siberian spots and unique markings.

 Although the Siberian Husky has a double coat, the hair should not be excessively long.
-Long or wooly hair is a fault in a show dog Siberian.
+Long or wooly hair is a fault in a show siberian.
 The long hair collects snow, possibly causing irritation.
 It is also a concern because it takes longer to dry, a dangerous fault in extremely cold weather.
+However make great pets.

 All Graphics and Content Copyrighted